-Email proposal due (by 12:00 noon).
-Contact sheets dueof class) (at the beginning
+DUE DATE: Email proposal due (by 12:00 noon).
+Contact sheets due class) (at the beginning of Final assignment is due at the end of class - submitted with

 Final assignment is due at the end of class - submitted with your semester portfolio.